 Summary judgment is a way for plaintiff or defendants to win this lawsuit (or parts of it) before the trial.
 Rule 56 of the Federal Rules of Civil Procedure explains how the parties must present their evidence and their legal arguments when they file or respond to a summary judgment motion.
 Rule 56 is important, so you should read it carefully, even before a summary judgment is filed, so that you can be ready for a summary judgment motion and then to do things correctly.
+For example, Rule 56(e)(1) explains how you must submit affidavits.
+Rule 56(e)(2) warns you that if you do not submit specific facts that show a genuine issue for trial, then the court might grant summary judgment against you for that reason alone.

 This court has a written set of rules that explains how to file a summary judgment motion and how to respond to your opponent's summary judgment motion.
 This "Procedure Governing Summary Judgment" is attached to this order and you should read it now.
-This will help you to understand how much work will be involved, and understand the parts that give plaintiffs trouble, like writing good responses to the defendants' proposed findings of fact.
+This will help you to understand how much work will be involved, and understand the parts that give parties trouble, like writing good responses to their opponent's proposed findings of fact.

-Because it is very hard for an imprisoned plaintiff to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the defendants' attorney.
-The court will start counting your 30 day response deadline on the day that it receives defendants' motion for summary judgment.
-Any reply must be filed and served not later than 10 calendar days after service of the response.
+Because it is very hard for a pro se party to prepare everything needed to respond to a summary judgment motion, the court will give you about 30 calendar days to file every part of your response and to serve it on the opposing attorney.
+The court will send you a notice with a specific deadline for your response but do not wait to get this notice to begin preparing your response.
+Any reply brief by the movant must be filed and served within 10 calendar days of service of the response.
+The court will provide a specific deadline in its briefing notice.

 BE AWARE: you are not going to get an extension of this 30 day deadline.
 The only way to get more time would be if you can convince the court that something totally unfair happened that actually prevented you from meeting your deadline, and this was completely somebody else's fault.
 Some things that might seem unfair to you are not reasons to get more time.
 For example, you will not get more time just because you claim that you did not have enough time or money to make copies.
 You will not get more time if you waited too long to get all the information you think you need to respond to the motion.
-You will not get more time if you have been put in segregation for actually committing some infraction.